yasoob/intermediatePython/enumerate.rst

     # 3 grapes
     # 4 pear

-The optional argument allows us to tell ``enumerate`` from where to start the index.
-You can also create tuples containing the index and list item using a list.
+An example of where the optional argument of ``enumerate``comes in handy is creating tuples containing the index and list item using a list.
 Here is an example:

 .. code:: python